Stanley Eric Reinhart: Between the wars

+The war came to an end in November due to the Armistice with Germany.
+After giving up his previous assignment with VI Corps, he served at Chaumont as a member of the historical section of the AEF's general staff.
+This lasted until May when he rejoined the 17th Field Artillery, now serving in Germany as part of the Allied occupation of the Rhineland, and again assumed command of the regiment's 1st Battalion, a position he held until September, by which time he, with his battalion, had returned to the United States.
+He then reverted to his permanent grade of captain and was sent to the USMA as an instructor in field artillery tactics in the Department of Tactics.

-On August 4, 1919, almost nine months after the war ended, Reinhart returned to the United States, where he married Jeannette Crane of Toledo, Ohio, on May 5, 1920, at West Point, New York.
+On August 4 Reinhart married Jeannette Crane of Toledo, Ohio, on May 5, 1920, at West Point, New York.
 They had a son and daughter.

 Between the wars he served three years as an instructor of field artillery tactics at the USMA; four years in the U.S. Army Command and General Staff School and the U.S. Army War College; two years as instructor at the U.S. Army Field Artillery School; three years General Staff with troops in Hawaii; and four years as Treasurer at West Point, New York.
-On July 1, 1937 he was promoted to lieutenant colonel, and again, almost four years later, to the temporary rank of full colonel on June 26, 1941.
+On July 1, 1937, he was promoted to lieutenant colonel, and again, almost four years later, to the temporary rank of full colonel on June 26, 1941.
 By this time he was serving in Hawaii as executive officer (XO) of the 8th Field Artillery Regiment, having been in this post since September 1940.
-Soon afterwards, however, Reinhart was made commanding officer (CO) of the 13th Field Artillery Regiment, then also serving in Hawaii.
+Soon afterwards Reinhart was made commanding officer (CO) of the 13th Field Artillery Regiment, then also serving in Hawaii.